 Google provides a plethora of documentation on how to set up Google Analytics and what each of the menu items means.
 The dashboard is customizable, so you can see what is important to you right when you log in.

-There so many more features to Google Analytics, but the ones listed above are some of my favorites and are helpful in planning for blogs, campaigns, and improvement to the site.
+There are so many more features to Google Analytics, but the ones listed above are some of my favorites and are helpful in planning for blogs, campaigns, and improvement to your search engine optimization strategy.